Monk’s House was the home of the novelist Virginia Woolf and her husband, Leonard.

 Ever wondered what Monk’s House is like after the visitors have all gone home?
 Now is your chance to find out.
 Join us for an out of hours tour and experience the wonderful evening atmosphere of this Bloomsbury house at twilight.
 This evening gains you exclusive access to Monk’s House, with a welcome drink, and places on this tour are strictly limited.
 Tickets must be purchased in advance.

-Courses you can do at Monks House this year
+Courses put on at Monks House

 Wood engraving workshop